StephaneRv/react-native-laurea/README.md

 The MovieDB allows the user to browse trending movies, as well as search for films, TV shows, and cast and crew, with the ability to tap through for more information on each result.
 The information supplied depends on what’s in TMDB.
 The user can register, login and logout, reset the password, and send a request for a new password.
 The application also offers account information and an about screen for more information.

 ### Under the Hood
 The MovieDB app is made with React Native and NodeJS, built with Expo.
-It features a simple SQL database for user login, with hashed passwords that would secure user data in a real-world scenario.
+It features a simple SQL database to demonstrate user login, with hashed passwords that would secure user data in a real-world scenario.
 The keyboard type should also change depending on the type of text entry, and can be dismissed by tapping outside the text area.

 ## Instructions
 If you want to try this app by yourself, you'll need to follow these steps.
 The following assumes you have both Node and Expo installed already, but if you don’t, then follow the directions found at the following links: